 Clean – Separate – Cook – Chill

-By following four simple steps, you can protect your families and friends and keep your food safe.
+By following four simple food safety steps, you can protect people from getting a food illness:

 The Food Safety Danger Zone